Protect Our Woods

 A Community Campaign in Support of the Hillside Woods Restoration Project

-ALERT: Spotted Lanternfly Sighted in Hastings
+ALERT: Spotted Lanternfly Sightings

 (Coming soon - page seriously under construction.)
 Despite its ragged condition, the woods still supports a variety of native birds, mammals, insects and plants.
 Learn more about our northeast woodland ecosystem and share what you learn with others.
 You can add your own observations using iNaturalist and eBird to contribute to our crowd-sourced collective understanding.